razvaan/razvansb/README.md

 ### other stuff
 the code may be hard to read since i didnt originally intend to make it open-source. if you got any questions, feel free to dm me on discord (_razvaan).

+please note that i only made razvanSB out of boredom and i did not intend to make it *extremely* secure. it only has the basic and bare minimum security standards that a restricted script builder needs.